KadeTheExploiter/LibreUNC/api/instances.md

-# Instances
+# Reflexion

-The **Instance** functions are used to interact with game objects and their properties.
+The **Reflexion** functions are used to interact with game objects and their properties.

 ---